-- 34. IFRS 4 is applicable to all issuers of insurance contracts. - 35.
-It is important to note that the definition of an insurance contract in IFRS 4 is not a legalistic definition and that the definition addresses the substance of the agreement with a client and not its legal form.
-For this reason, a contract that is not an insurance contract from a legal perspective could be an insurance contract from an accounting perspective.
+- 38. It is important to note that the definition of an insurance contract in IFRS 17 is not a legalistic definition and that the definition addresses the substance of the agreement with a policyholder and not its legal form.
+For this reason, a contract that is not an insurance contract from a legal perspective could be an insurance contract from an accounting perspective. - 39.
+A medical benefit plan or contract entered into with a member is an insurance contract as defined by IFRS 17, to the extent that: - It transfers a risk other than a financial risk to the scheme (for example, the risk that the member may seek medical treatment); - There is no certainty as to whether the member will seek medical treatment; when the member will seek medical treatment; or how much will be payable by the medical scheme if the member seeks medical treatment; and - The member (i.e. policyholder) is adversely affected by the insured event (i.e. loss arising from the occurrence of a health event), and the medical scheme agrees to compensate the member for these costs. - 40.
+A reinsurance contract is defined by IFRS 17 as an insurance contract issued by one entity (the reinsurer) to compensate another entity for claims arising from one or more insurance contracts issued by that other entity (underlying contracts).

-- 36. A medical benefit plan or contract entered into with a member is an insurance contract as defined by IFRS 4, to the extent that: - It transfers a risk other than a financial risk to the scheme (for example, the risk that the member may seek medical treatment); - There is no certainty as to whether the member will seek medical treatment; when the member will seek medical treatment; or how much will be payable by the medical scheme if the member seeks medical treatment; and - The member (i.e. policyholder) is adversely affected by the insured event (i.e. it costs the member money to seek medical treatment in the event of illness) and the medical scheme agrees to compensate the member for these costs. - 37.
-A reinsurance contract is defined by IFRS 4 as an insurance contract issued by one insurer (the reinsurer) to compensate another insurer (the cedant) for losses on one or more contracts issued by the cadent. - 38.
-Within a medical scheme context this definition needs to be considered in respect of commercial reinsurance contracts as well as capitation agreements where the medical scheme has transferred significant risk to a third party provider.
-Therefore, a contract held by a medical scheme will meet the definition of a risk transfer arrangement and be accounted for in terms of IFRS 4 if: - The contract meets the definition of an insurance contract; and - The reinsurer/provider compensates the medical scheme for losses on insurance contracts issued to members. - 39.
-IFRS 4 specifically includes contracts that provide for payments in kind, instead of cash compensation for losses, within the definition of insurance contracts.
-To illustrate this, the appendix to IFRS 4 provides the example of an insurer that uses its own hospital and medical staff to provide medical services covered by the insurance contracts. - 40.
-A medical scheme should apply IFRS 4 to all medical benefit plans or contracts that are insurance contracts, as defined by IFRS 4.
-In applying IFRS 4, the medical scheme will be viewed as the insurer in respect of insurance contracts that it issues and as the cedant in respect of risk transfer arrangements that it holds.
+- 41. Within a medical scheme context this definition needs to be considered in respect of commercial reinsurance contracts as well as capitation agreements where the medical scheme has transferred significant risk to a third-party provider.
+Therefore, a contract held by a medical scheme will meet the definition of a risk transfer arrangement and be accounted for in terms of IFRS 17 if: - The contract meets the definition of an insurance contract; and - The reinsurer/provider compensates the medical scheme for claims arising from one or more insurance contracts issued to members. - 42.
+A medical scheme shall apply IFRS 17 to all medical benefit plans or contracts that are insurance contracts, as defined by IFRS 17.
+In applying IFRS 17, the medical scheme will be viewed as the insurer in respect of insurance contracts that it issues and as the cedant in respect of risk transfer arrangements that it holds.